semrush/intergalactic/website/docs/core-principles/a11y/a11y-design.md

 - All content and design of the page should have meaningful sequence and fit into the logical structure.
 - Make sure that users can navigate the site in multiple ways: with a table of contents, a sitemap, links between pages, and search on the website.
 - Screen readers should read the information in the same order it is displayed.
 - Use styles correctly.
 Level 1 headings in the layout must be H1 headings in code.
-At the same time, text that is clearly not a level 1 heading should not be marked up as H1 in the code.
+At the same time, text that is clearly not a level 1 heading shouldn't be marked up as H1 in the code.
 Also, don't use plain text for headings.

 Refer to [WCAG guidelines](https://www.w3.org/WAI/WCAG21/Understanding/meaningful-sequence.html) to know more about meaningful sequence.